UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 - Assessments based on user experience

 ## RAD Rapid Application Development
-Using Protoyping and minimal design to generate fast development cycles, this has the disadvantage to generating very little structure and for larger or more complex systems the risk of deraling projects or unmaintainable solutions are high.
+Using Prototyping and minimal design to generate fast development cycles, this has the disadvantage to generating very little structure and for larger or more complex systems the risk of derailing projects or unmaintainable solutions are high.

-**Suitable paramaters** for using a RAD process
+**Suitable parameters** for using a RAD process
 - Focused project scope where business objectives are well defined and narrow.
 - Data for the project already exists (completely or in part).
 The project largely comprises analysis or reporting of the data.
 - Decisions can be made by a small number of people who are available and preferably co-located.